Last Updated on March 28, 2022

 Bananas are truly remarkable foods.
 Nicely coming in their own wrapper, they’re the perfect grab-and-go snack.

-And they’re cheap compared to a lot of other fruits: organic is generally under a dollar a pound.
+And they’re CHEAP compared to a lot of other fruits: Organic is generally under a dollar a pound.
 Plus they make a marvelous sweetener for so many foods, from smoothies to cookies.

 Of course, we don’t grow bananas in Minnesota, but when the dehydrator’s running, I like to toss on whatever fruit looks like it won’t get eaten before it spoils or just turned out not to be that wonderful for fresh eating.
 My kids are always leaving over half-eaten bananas, so I cut off the ends and onto the dehydrator they go to become these fantastically delicious dried bananas “candy.”

 Because when you suck the water out of fruit, what happens is pure magic.
 Dehydrating bananas miraculously turns them into candy!

-And while I really don’t care for fresh, when dried taste like something you should feel guilty about eating.
+And while I really don’t like fresh bananas, dried bananas taste like something you should feel guilty about eating.
 (I actually do feel guilty sometimes, but only ‘cuz I wind up not saving enough dried bananas for the kids!)

 I am NOT talking about banana “chips,” those kind of crunchy, not terribly tasty rounds of banana you find in some trail mixes.
 Those are usually made with added oils and sweeteners, often even artificial flavoring.

 And the only ingredient is dried bananas, no additives necessary.
 What could be better than a 1-ingredient treat?

 DEHYDRATING BANANAS IS SOOOO EASY!